boldcode-io/vagrant-for-docker/README.md

     vagrant ssh

-That's all.
-You are now connected on a linux server.

-## More fun stuff
+Create your ssh keys

+   $ ssh-keygen -f ~/.ssh/myfavorite/project

+Copy your SSH public key to your source management tool (Github, Bitbucket, Gitlab, whatever...)

+Git clone your favorite project in the virtual machine

+   $ mkdir -p ~/src
+   $ git clone git@somewhere.foo.bar:favorite-project ~/src/favorite-project

-If you need to work with Visual Studio editor and run commands within the linux box you can follow this guide : [Connect Visual Studio Code with Vagrant in your local machine](https://medium.com/@lopezgand/connect-visual-studio-code-with-vagrant-in-your-local-machine-24903fb4a9de)
+If you need to work with Visual Studio editor and run commands within the linux box you can also follow this guide : [Connect Visual Studio Code with Vagrant in your local machine](https://medium.com/@lopezgand/connect-visual-studio-code-with-vagrant-in-your-local-machine-24903fb4a9de)

 ## References